-The software parts are differentiated into: the cryptographic libraries RSA, EC and SHA-2 and the supporting libraries Toolbox and Base.
+The software parts are differentiated into the cryptographic libraries RSA, EC and SHA-2 and the supporting libraries Toolbox and Base.
+In the descriptive context of the Security Target, it is regardless which version of the cryptographic libraries is addressed.
 RSA, EC, SHA-2 and Toolbox provide certain functionality via an API to the Smartcard Embedded Software.
 The Base Library is only used internally by the RSA, EC and Toolbox libraries and has no user interface.
 If none the three libraries RSA, EC and Toolbox is delivered, also the Base Library is not on board.
 The SHA-2 library does not use the Base Library.